rupertl/vps-puppet/README.md

 wget -qO - https://raw.githubusercontent.com/rupertl/vps-puppet/puppet4/scripts/bootstrap.sh | bash
 ```

+This will also install the [encrypted YAML](https://github.com/TomPoulton/hiera-eyaml) gem.

-Then copy the EYAML keys to `/etc/puppetlabs/secure/eyaml/keys/`.
+Finally,  copy the EYAML keys to `/etc/puppetlabs/secure/eyaml/keys/`.
 Obviously if you are not me you won't have these, so you'll need to regenerate any encrypted sections of Hiera files.

 ## Use

-Clone this git repo to `/etc/puppetlabs` and then run

 ```
-$ puppet apply /etc/puppetlabs/code/environments/production/manifests/`hostname`.pp
+$ puppet apply /etc/puppetlabs/code/environments/production/manifests/site.pp
 ```

 ## License